-A one-hour course devoted to helping students learn about news writing through work as a reporter for the SVCC student newspaper and independent research.
+A one-hour course devoted to helping students learn about newspaper editing and layout through work as an editor for the SVCC student newspaper.
 This course will be taught by the advisor of the SVCC student newspaper and will be offered every semester for 1 credit.

-Pre-requisite: ELA 099 or equivalent Semester hour(s): 1 Lecture/Lab Hours: 1 lecture/week
+Prerequisite: ELA 099 or equivalent.
+1 Semester Hour(s): 1 hour(s) Lecture / Lab Hours: 1 lec.week